DPola005/Portfolio/README.md

 * Customers gave consent to use their data

 **Sorting and Filtering***
-* I have filtered and will only be using daily and hourly sets of data:
+* I have filtered and will only be using daily and hourly sets of data: DailyActivity, HourlyCalories, HourlyIntensity, HourlySteps, SleepDay, and WeightLogInfo

+## Analyze